-- 1. Be present in classes daily. - 2.
-Be in class on time. - 3.
-Be prepared for class. - 4.
-Bring all required materials to class (i.e. books, paper, pencils, physical education clothes, etc.). - 5.
-Be attentive and participate in classroom activities. - 6.
-Make an effort to be successful. - 7.
-Show respect for teachers, other students, and school property by not engaging in activities that disturb the class or school environment. - 8.
-Do not use vulgar or offensive language to staff members or other students.
+- 1. Be present in classes daily.

+- 2. Be in class on time.

+- 3. Be prepared for class.

+- 4. Bring all required materials to class (i.e. books, paper, pencils, physical education clothes, etc.).

+- 5. Be attentive and participate in classroom activities.

+- 6. Make an effort to be successful.

+- 7. Show respect for teachers, other students, and school property by not engaging in activities that disturb the class or school environment. - 8.
+Avoid using vulgar or offensive language to staff members or other students.
 This includes any written, verbal or implied threats, as well as writing on lockers, walls, etc. - 9.
 Follow the directions of teachers and supervisors.
 Insubordination or the refusal to follow the directions of a teacher or supervisor is considered serious. - 10.
 Help keep classrooms and the school neat and clean. - 11.
-Take care of school property (i.e. books and equipment).

-- 12. Do not bring valuables to school.
+Take care of school property (i.e. books and equipment). - 12.
+Avoid bringing valuables to school.
 Keep personal property in your possession or in a locked locker. - 13.
+Respect others' choice regarding the Pledge of Allegiance.
 Students will have opportunities to recite the Pledge of Allegiance.
 Any person may elect not to and students must respect another person's right to make that choice. - 14.
-Ethical use of electronic equipment and technology is expected. - 15.
-Students should always identify themselves, by first and last name, when requested by a BHS staff member.
+Use electronic equipment and technology in an ethical manner. - 15.
+Identify oneself when requested by any BHS staff member.
+Students must always identify themselves accurately by first and last name.

-• CELL PHONES/PERSONAL ELECTRONIC DEVICES
+• CELL PHONES/PERSONAL ELECTRONIC DEVICES/CAMERAS

 Handheld devices such as cell phones and other electronic devices may be appropriately used before school until 8:50am.
 By 8:50am when the school day begins, all devices must be appropriately stowed away.
 Personal devices may be used during passing times and lunch, as well as after 3:25pm.
-Teachers may allow students the use of phones during instructional time.
+Students may only use cell phones during instructional time with the expressed permission of the teacher.
 If students choose to bring a phone to school, the school is not responsible for loss, damage, or theft.
-If technology misuse is an issue, students will be directed to return the device to their backpack or locker, and if refused, the student's parent may be required to pick the item up at school.
+If technology misuse is an issue, students will be directed to return the device to their backpack or locker, give the device to the teacher for the remainder of the period, or to an administrator for the rest of the school day.
+If a student refuses, a parent may be required to pick the item up at school.
 The student may lose the privilege of bringing their device to school as well.
-Operation of all electronic devices are prohibited in bathroom and locker room areas.
+Operation of any electronic device is prohibited in bathroom and locker room areas.